Ceelog/phpdoc-en/src/ref/image.md

 // sizes
 $im = imagecreatefromgd2part('./test.gd2', 4, 4, ($image[0] / 2) - 6, ($image[1] / 2) - 6);

-// Do an image operation, in this case we emboss the
+// Do an image operation, in this case we emboss the image if(function_exists('imagefilter'))
-// image if PHP 5+
-if(function_exists('imagefilter'))
 {
     imagefilter($im, IMG_FILTER_EMBOSS);